fbpx Skip to main content

 EU citizens can relocate to Cyprus with minimal paperwork, but UK nationals and those from other non-EU countries will need a visa or permit to live and work in the country.

-Travellers and tourists can visit for 90 days without a visa but will need to undergo a fairly complex residency application for an extended or permanent stay – this normally means applying for a MUK1 temporary residence permit and then proceeding with a longer-term application.
+Travellers and tourists can visit for 90 days without a visa but will need to undergo a fairly complex residency application for an extended or permanent stay – this may mean applying for an MUK1 temporary residence permit and then proceeding with a longer-term application.

 The Cypriot citizenship by investment scheme was scrapped in 2020 following EC criticisms and allegations of potential tax evasion.
-Still, there is the option of applying for residency by investment as an alternative.
+Still, the revised programme, updated in May 2023, enables foreign nationals to apply for residency.

 Eligibility requirements include: